codaley/objectdet-tflitemm/README.md

 ## Version Tracking

-The `version-checks/` folder contains screenshots of the tested versions of tools and software used during development, including:
+The `version-checks/` folder, located in the project repository, contains screenshots of the tested versions of tools and software used during development, including:
 - Android Studio version
 - Gradle JDK and environment details

 ---